AtulRawat4903/odin-signup-form/README.md

 - 🔒 HTML5 form validation
 - 🎨 Custom Norse font for the logo
 - 🖼️ Full-screen sidebar with background image
-- 💜 Dark UI with purple accent colors
+- 💜 Dark UI with enhanced accent colors

 ## 🛠️ Built With